xdividr/dreamcloud-docs/source/dreamcompute/tutorials/how-to-install-libmodsec-with-nginx.rst

 Building Nginx with libmodsecurity
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now that libmodsecurity has been installed and is available to be used by third-
+Now that libmodsecurity has been installed and is available to be used by
-party programs, Nginx can be compiled with the ModSecurity-nginx connector to
+third-party programs, Nginx can be compiled with the ModSecurity-nginx connector
-load libmodsecurity and process requests.
+to load libmodsecurity and process requests.

-First, grab the source for the Nginx module that communications with
+First, grab the source for the Nginx module wraps around libmodsecurity:
-libmodsecurity:

 .. code::